carecentive/carecentive-core/GOOGLEFIT.md

 ```

 It returns list of fitness data for user in ascending order of dates based on fromDate and toDate query parameter (compulsory).
 User can also provide optional query param 'dataTypes' which should contain a comma separated string of fitness datatypes to filter the data list.

+## Google Access

+In case, User has revoked google access from outside the app, User's Google access token will be removed from out database, once `/sync` endpoint is called by the user.